Combining experience & creativity

 Before Safari, Daniel was CFO/COO of Martifer Solar USA, Inc., which integrated roughly 4% of the U.S. commercial solar market between 2009 and 2011 for leading municipal and Fortune clients he has contracted over $600M of solar PV for over 1,200 clients.

 Daniel’s MBA comes from the LeBow College of Business at Drexel University, and he has a BS from Bucknell University.

-Tony oversees all legal matters for Dynamic, including commercial contracts, corporate issues and general business functions.
+Tony oversees all legal matters for Dynamic Energy, including commercial contracts, corporate issues and general business functions.
 Tony has managed legal matters for more than 3,500 MW of renewable energy projects.
-An experienced negotiator, Tony works constructively and creatively to help Dynamic and its customers find win-win solutions to challenging issues.
+An experienced negotiator, Tony works constructively and creatively to help Dynamic Energy and its customers find win-win solutions to challenging issues.

 Tony received his law degree cum laude from the University of Michigan Law School and his B.A. from Indiana University.
 He is licensed to practice in Pennsylvania.

-Scott Starr is responsible for solar and CHP business development for Dynamic Energy.
+Scott Starr is responsible for business development for Dynamic Energy.
 Scott’s tenure in solar and distributed generation technologies have earned him an appreciation for multiple perspectives; whether end-users, developers, financiers, long-term system owners, or construction partners, Scott values each client’s unique goals in developing profitable distributed generation projects.

 Prior to Dynamic Energy, Scott worked for solar pioneers including First Solar, Solyndra, SolarBuyer, groSolar and General Electric, gaining diverse experience along the PV value chain as a module manufacturer, project developer, EPC/Installer, and module quality expert.
 Prior to his career in distributed generation and renewables, Scott worked for Medtronic bringing implantable cardiac and neurological devices to market, and continues his work in human potential and leadership training systems.